 - Last Chorus Slow-Down: "With Anne on My Arm" and "The Best of Times".

 - Parental Neglect: Despite being the biological mother, Sybil has hardly ever wanted anything to do with Jean-Michel throughout his life apart from the occasional birthday card (usually sent on her birthday).
-However, during the reprise of "Look Over There", Jean-Michel proudly proclaims Albin is his real "mother".
+However, during the reprise of "Look Over There", Jean-Michel proudly proclaims Albin has been his true mother so to speak.

 - Queer People Are Funny